CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

     ```
    ![Lab overview.](Images/sc200ex7temp.png)

-    >**Note:** A result with the event might take up to 5 minutes to appear.
-Wait until it does.
-If it does not appear, make sure you have rebooted WINServer as instructed in the previous exercise and that you have completed Task #3 of the Learning Path 6 Lab, Exercise 2.

 1. The table *SecurityEvent* looks to have the data already normalized and is easy for us to query.
 Expand the row to see all the columns related to the record.